 - Radiation therapy.
 Individuals who have had radiation therapy to the head, particularly to treat childhood leukemia, may have a slightly higher risk of developing brain cancer.

-Brain tumors are usually serious but may be treatable.
+Brain tumours are usually serious but may be treatable.
 In some cases, appropriate attention and treatment may help an individual overcome the condition.
 An early diagnosis is also critical for successful cancer treatment.

 This article is informative only and is not intended to be a substitute for professional medical advice, diagnosis, or treatment, and should never be relied upon for specific medical advice.